Mayurifag/mayurifag.ru/README.md

 WIP: Ansible role for provisioning mayurifag.ru

-DONT USE THIS REPOSITORY NO MATTER WHAT due to security reasons (i.e. there is no role for ufw right now)
+DONT USE THIS REPOSITORY NO MATTER WHAT due to security reasons (i.e. there is no role for ufw right now).
+Playbook is fine only for my personal usage.

 requires:
-- debian 9 (probably wont work anywhere else)
+- clean debian 9 (probably wont work anywhere else)
 - large /data folder for nextcloud (/data is default on my cheap vps)
-- ssh keys + password on root user
+- ssh auth keys + password on root user
-- hostname + reverse dns settings
+- hostname + cloudflare dns provider + reverse dns settings
+- to test: vagrant + vagrant-cachier + ansible

 I use secret file as git diff because im just too lazy to write all the things you have to change to make this working for your purpose